MasonHester/bamazon/README.md

  - Instructions on setting up the VM are at the bottom of the README can be found in the README for the bamazon folder (root of the repo).
  - Establish a connection to MySQL/MySQL Workbench
 ![MySQL Workbench Connection](./assets/images/readme/mysqlConnection.png)
-- If not using the VM provided
+ - Run the schema.sql file
- - Clone the repo and delete these files:
+ - Run the seeds.sql file
-  -

 ### Options:
 All of these commands should be run in the CLI, CTRL + C can exit if needed